st-tech/ppf-contact-solver/README.md

 - **🚲 Cache Efficient**: All on the GPU runs in single precision.
 No double precision.
 - **🥼 Inextensible**: Cloth never extends beyond very strict upper bounds, such as 1%.
 - **📐 Physically Accurate**: Our deformable solver is driven by the Finite Element Method.
+- **⚔️ Stress Proof**: We run GitHub Actions to confirm success 10 times in a row.
 - **🚀 Massively Parallel**: Both contact and elasticity solvers are run on the GPU.
 - **🐳 Docker Sealed**: Everything is designed to work out of the box.
 - **🌐 JupyterLab Included**: Open your browser and run examples right away [[Video]](https://drive.google.com/file/d/1n068Ai_hlfgapf2xkAutOHo3PkLpJXA4/view).